What do Scientists say about Matcha Benefits? Find Out Here

 One of the key battles when it comes to improving your overall health, is the struggle to maintain healthy cholesterol.
 Luckily, one of the matcha benefits may be able to help you out!

-Studies have shown that individuals who drink matcha tea regularly have lower LDL (bad) cholesterol levels while at the same time having higher levels of HDL (good) cholesterol.
+Studies have shown that individuals who drink green tea regularly have lower LDL (bad) cholesterol levels while at the same time having higher levels of HDL (good) cholesterol.

 #12 Boosting Immune System